 Resolved, that the 135th Annual Meeting of the Episcopal Church in Western Oregon affirms the General Convention Resolution 2009-D035 in repudiating and renouncing the Doctrine of Discovery as fundamentally opposed to the Gospel of Jesus Christ and our understanding of the inherent rights that individuals and peoples have received from God.
 This doctrine, which originated with 1452 papal bull Dum Diversas, issued by Pope Nicolas to King Alfonso V of Portugal and was later embraced by King Henry VII in 1496, held that Christian sovereigns and their representative explorers could assert dominion and title over non-Christian lands with the full blessing and sanction of the Church.
+It continues to be invoked, in only slightly modified form, in court cases and in the many destructive policies of governments and other institutions of the modern nation state that lead to the colonizing dispossession of the lands of Indigenous peoples and the disruption of their way of life.
+This doctrine, which originated with 1452 papal bull Dum Diversas, issued by Pope Nicolas to King Alfonso V of Portugal and was later embraced by King Henry VII in 1496, held that Christian sovereigns and their representative explorers could assert dominion and title over non-Christian lands with the full blessing and sanction of the Church.
 It continues to be invoked, in only slightly modified form, in court cases and in the many destructive policies of governments and other institutions of the modern nation-state that lead to the colonizing dispossession of the lands of Indigenous peoples and the disruption of their way of life; and be it further

-Resolved, that the 135th Annual Meeting of the Episcopal Church in Western Oregon repudiates the Doctrine of Discovery as fundamentally opposed to the concept of each person bearing the image of God, the Gospel of Jesus Christ, and the human dignity given to every person by God; and be it further
+Resolved, that the 135th Annual Meeting of the Episcopal Church in Western Oregon repudiates the Doctrine of Discovery as fundamentally opposed to the concept of each person bearing the image of God, the Gospel of Jesus Christ, and the human dignity given to every person by God, and the Gospel of Jesus Christ; and be it further

-Resolved, that we, as members of the Episcopal Church in Western Oregon, name and confess our historical and present participation in and benefit from the displacement of Indigenous peoples throughout Western Oregon and the suppression and erasure of indigenous culture, language, and traditions and subsequent trauma that still affects Indigenous people today.
+Resolved, that we, as members of the Episcopal Church in Western Oregon, research, name and confess our historical and present participation in and benefit from the displacement of Indigenous peoples throughout Western Oregon and through the suppression and attempted erasure of indigenous culture, language, and traditions.
+We lament and subsequent the devastating results of trauma from the colonial and settler mentality that still affects and oppress Indigenous people today.
 We lament the devastating results of colonial and settler mentality that continue to oppress Indigenous peoples; and be further resolved,

-Resolved, that we continue to dedicate ourselves to the work of reparation, reconciliation, and healing through the support of Indigenous cultural revitalization, tribal sovereignty, land and habitat restoration, and dismantling racism training and formation in our Diocese.
+Resolved, that we continue to dedicate ourselves to the work of reparation, reconciliation, and healing through the support of Indigenous cultural revitalization, tribal sovereignty, land and habitat restoration, and antiracism and racial reconciliation dismantling racism training and formation in our Diocese.
 We commit to listen and watch for new permutations of racist ideologies; and be it further

-Resolved, that as part of our commitment and intentional relationships with the Indigenous peoples, the 135th Annual Meeting of the Episcopal Church in Western Oregon affirms General Convention Resolution 2022-C072 in urging all congregations and Diocesan institutions to implement Land Acknowledgment liturgies and prayers to begin any public meetings or worship and to utilize the resource offered by the Indigenous Ministries of The Episcopal Church that outlines the followings to be reflected in the Land Acknowledgment:
+Ppeoples of Oregon, the 135th Annual Meeting of the Episcopal Church in Western Oregon affirms General Convention Resolution 2022-C072 in urgesing all congregations and Diocesan institutions to research and collaborates with Indigenous peoples displaced in their area to develop implement Land Acknowledgment liturgies and prayers to begin incorporate into any public meetings or worship and to utilize the resource offered by the Indigenous Ministries of The Episcopal Church that outlines the followings to be reflected in the Land Acknowledgment: